Santa Barbara Uber Accident Lawyers

 Contact Santa Barbara Uber Accident Lawyers

-Uber accident lawyers in Santa Barbara can help you file the necessary claim and also work to negotiate the most full and fair settlement to your case.
-An attorney can deal with the Uber driver’s insurer or Uber’s own insurance company on your behalf, so you will not have to worry about saying anything that might harm your case.
+Uber accident lawyers in Santa Barbara can help you file the necessary claim and also work to negotiate a fair settlement for your case.
+An attorney can deal with the Uber driver’s insurer or Uber’s own insurance company on your behalf, so you can avoid saying anything that might harm your case.

 While rideshare drivers should know that DUI is a criminal offense in California, there are still some drivers who get behind the wheel after consuming drugs or alcohol.
-An Uber driver who causes an accident after committing a DUI offense will typically face criminal charges, and Uber can be more likely to be liable for these types of crashes.
+An Uber driver who causes an accident after committing a DUI offense may face criminal charges, and Uber may face liability for these types of crashes under certain circumstances.

 Speeding